Jandys/iCalc-interactive-calculations/README.md

-# inter-calcus-wordpress
+# Inter Calcus WordPress (Production Title)
-Wordpress Plugin for interactive calculation of quantifiable company items.
+Is a WordPress plugin that is used for interactive calculations for free use.